Guide to Shinjuku Golden Gai in Tokyo

 Its origins are related to the postwar black markets and underground bars and restaurants that popped up in several areas of Shinjuku.
 This area eventually settled with small wooden tenement buildings housing bars, many of those with a strong cultural orientation such as literary bars where many artists and writers gathered for lively discussions.
 Lots of acclaimed creators have been bar regulars at some point of their lives.

 This way, during the past decades and until the present times, Golden Gai has played a central part as a place for subculture and alternative art, and a much-cherished remnant of nostalgic times.
+Some of the best bars in Shinjuku are probably located here.
 It retains a vibrant community that’s been actively and fiercely defending this place from the menace of urban developments, in order to maintain its very special atmosphere.

 What to do at Shinjuku Golden Gai